 We are pleased to comply with the SEC rules that allow companies to distribute their proxy materials over the Internet under the "notice and access" approach.
-As a result, are sending our stockholders and beneficial owners of our common stock a copy of the Notice of Availability instead of paper copies of this proxy statement, our proxy card, and our 2019 Annual Report.
-We will send the Notice of Availability on or after April 29, 2020.
+As a result, are sending our stockholders and beneficial owners of our common stock a copy of the Notice of Availability instead of paper copies of this proxy statement, our proxy card, and our 2020 Annual Report.
+We will send the Notice of Availability on or about April 29, 2021.
 Detailed instructions on how to access these materials via the Internet may be found in the Notice of Availability.
-This proxy statement and our 2019 Annual Report are available for viewing, printing and downloading on the Internet at www.proxydocs.com/FULC .
+This proxy statement and our 2020 Annual Report are available for viewing, printing and downloading on the Internet at www.proxydocs.com/FULC.